Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/launch-params/init-data/object-types.md

 # Object types

-Here comes the type definition of each object used in init data.
+The type definitions of each object used in init data.

 ## Init Data